stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 `;
 ```

-I saw a tweet recently by [@siddharthkp](https://twitter.com/siddharthkp/) (now deleted) that demonstrated how the above can be rewritten:
+I saw a tweet by [@siddharthkp](https://twitter.com/siddharthkp/) (now deleted) that demonstrated how the above can be rewritten:

 ```ts
 const StyledExample = styled.div(